Our Judges

 DIRECTOR / CINEMATOGRAPHER / EDITOR

-Vincent has a sharp sense of the filmmaking process, having worked on set in every department from pre-production to post-production, alongside a successful career as a manager and producer in the VFX industry.
-Passion, care, high standards, and rigor define Vincent as a filmmaker, and sharing his devotion to storytelling with fellow artists and audiences drives him endlessly forward.
+Vincent has a sharp sense of the filmmaking process, having worked on set in every department from pre-production to post-production, alongside a successful career as a manager and producer in the Visual Effects industry.
+His passion, care, high standards, and rigor define him as a filmmaker, while his devotion to storytelling—both in narrative and documentary form—drives him to share his vision with fellow artists and audiences alike.

-In 2023, Vincent won several awards for his latest short film Trail, including Best Director and Best Thriller.
-He has since launched his own production company, C/Fe Studios, and is currently prepping his next short film and other exciting projects. -
+In 2023, Vincent’s latest short film Trail earned multiple awards internationally, including Best Director and Best Thriller.
+Building on that momentum, he launched his production company, C/Fe Studios, securing investments to develop a slate of narrative and documentary projects.
+He is currently preparing his next short film, alongside other exciting works in both fiction and nonfiction storytelling.

 DIRECTOR